Urban Volcano

 Illustration by Börkur Sigurbjörnsson

 The waiter nodded, smiled and walked over to the kitchen.
 I had to admit to myself that it could be a challenge to try to behave like a local without knowing hardly any french.
 Was I perhaps getting myself into trouble?
 What could it possibly have been that I had said yes to?
-It could hardly be anything serious since the waiter took my answer as if it had been quite expected.
+It could hardly be anything serious, though, since the waiter had taken my answer as if it had been quite expected.
+I could therefore relax again and turn to my premeditated plan.

 I observed the people in the street and tried to find something in their conduct that I could imitate in order to fool people into thinking I was a local.
 A quick observation revealed two aspects that were noteworthy about the Parisians.
-They smoke cigarettes and walk across the street against a red traffic light.
-I decided to pass up on the smoking but I was determined not to wait on a red light if the traffic allowed me to cross.
+They smoked cigarettes and walked across the street against a red traffic light.
+I decided to pass up on the smoking but I was determined that on my rambling along the city streets I was not going to wait for a green light if the traffic allowed me to cross.

-The waiter came back and put a cup of milky coffee and a croissant on the table in front of me.
+It wasn’t long until the waiter returned and put a cup of milky coffee and a croissant on the table in front of me.
 The breakfast looked exactly as I had imagined it.
-My yes to the waiter’s question did not seem to have hurt—whatever it had been I had said yes to.
+My yes to the waiter’s oration did not seem to have done any damage—whatever it had been I had said yes to.
 I decided not to dwell on that thought any longer.
-I would just have to go through the rest of my life without ever knowing what the waiter had asked.
+I would just have to accept my fate and go through the rest of my life without ever knowing what the waiter had said.

 Börkur is an avid storyteller with a keen eye for quirky characters, funny dialogs and vivid scenario descriptions.
 Much of his writing falls within the genre of realistic fiction and his stories are more often than not based on real events in the author’s life.
 Although the tales contain grains of truth, they are melded with fiction, making the reader curious to know the line between reality and fantasy.